 As previously noted, the omnibus alternatives (Omnibus Alternatives 1, 2, and 2.1-2.6) in this amendment are procedural in nature-focused on the definition of cost responsibilities between NMFS and industry, the process that will be used to prioritize industry-funded monitoring programs for the Greater Atlantic Region fisheries in order to allocate Federal funding for NMFS cost responsibilities, industry-funded monitoring program service provider standards, and the establishment of future industry-funded monitoring programs.
-Subsequently, there are no expected direct physical or biological impacts associated with the alternatives under consideration for the omnibus portions of the action, the indirect impacts are summarized in Table 66.
+Subsequently, there are no expected direct physical or biological impacts associated with the alternatives under consideration for the omnibus portions of the action, the indirect impacts of the omnibus alternatives on the biological resources (target species, non-target species, and protected species) are summarized in Table 76.

 Overall, there will be negative direct economic impacts to fishing vessels as a result of selecting Omnibus Alternative 2 if both of the following occur: 1) There is an established industry-funded monitoring program for the FMP; and 2) There is Federal funding available to cover all, or a portion, of the costs of industry-funded monitoring programs after SBRM coverage requirements are met.
-The indirect impacts of the various aspects of the Omnibus Alternatives on human communities are summarized in Table 66, but should be interpreted within the context of the economic impacts being overall negative.
+The indirect impacts of the various aspects of the Omnibus Alternatives on fishery-related business and human communities are summarized in Table 76, but should be interpreted within the context of the economic impacts being overall negative.